ATTORNEYS

 • General Litigation

 BRUCE E. JAMESON is a stockholder and director who has been with the firm since 1990.
-He represents Delaware companies and their directors, officers, managers, founders, stockholders and investors in matters concerning governance, fiduciary duties and complex commercial and contract issues, with emphasis on rights and obligations arising from the Delaware General Corporation Law, Delaware LLP Act, and Delaware LLC Act.
-Mr. Jameson also regularly represents parties in matters involving indemnification and advancement rights and director and officer liability insurance coverage.
-While the majority of his litigation practice is in the Delaware Court of Chancery, he also appears in the Delaware Superior Court Complex Commercial Litigation Division, Delaware Supreme Court, Federal Courts and arbitration groups in litigation involving Delaware corporations, limited liability companies and limited partnerships.
-In addition to his litigation practice, Mr. Jameson counsels and represents clients in connection with complex transactions such as mergers and acquisitions that implicate corporate and alternative entity governance matters under Delaware law.
+He represents Delaware companies and their directors, officers, managers, founders, stockholders and investors in matters concerning governance, fiduciary duties and complex commercial and contract issues, with emphasis on rights and obligations arising from the Delaware General Corporation Law, Delaware Limited Partnership Act, and Delaware Limited Liability Company Act.
+Mr. Jameson also regularly advises on and litigates matters involving indemnification and advancement rights of directors and officers including matters involving director and officer liability insurance.
+Mr. Jameson primarily represents parties in the Delaware Court of Chancery and Delaware Supreme Court, but he also appears in the Delaware Superior Court Complex Commercial Litigation Division, the Delaware Federal Courts and arbitration proceedings involving Delaware corporations, limited liability companies, and limited partnerships.
+Mr. Jameson represents and advises companies, board committees, and managers in complex transactions such as mergers and acquisitions that implicate corporate and alternative entity governance matters under Delaware law.

 REPRESENTATIVE CASES